 Amp=Θ* b

-This produces an estimate of arc length as opposed to chord length which results in a overestimation of amplitude.
+This produces an estimate of arc length as opposed to chord length, which results in a overestimation of amplitude.

 Strouhal number

 St= fAmp/U

 Where U is the body velocity, taken here for W.A.I.R. as that seen in adult Chuckars (Tobalske and Dial 2007) of 1.5m/s.
 For calculations of leaping take off we used body velocities that are seen during leaping takeoffs in extant avians with values of 3.8 m/s as seen in quails (Earls 2000) and 4.1m/s from both Turkey and Harris Hawk (data from Tobalske and Dial 2000, Askew et al. 2001, Heers et al. 2014).
 We also included an upper estimate of 5.1 m/s that has been calculated for high powered leapers such as Galagos (Gunther et al. 1991).